UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director, Student Health Center; senior reviewer of this UPPS
+Director, University Health Services; senior reviewer of this UPPS

 Vice President for Student Success